pioneers/shepherd-onboarding/README.md

 # Shepherd Secret Hitler Onboarding
 Join the liberals and discover the wolves in sheep's clothing, or help the fascists pull the wool over everyone's eyes!

-Join the liberals and discover the wolves in sheep's clothing, or help the fascists pull the wool over everyone's eyes!

 ### Getting Started

 Hopefully you have been to the git tutorial by now.
 If you haven't, please talk to Alex or Akshit!